anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-established between the pledge and the registrar can be reused for protecting also the message exchange for enrolling the LDevID certificate, it has the limitation that this cannot not provide end-to-end security for the certificate enrollment, because the TLS session terminates at the registrar.
+established between the pledge and the registrar can be reused for protecting also the message exchange for enrolling the LDevID certificate, it has the limitation that this cannot not provide end-to-end security for the certificate enrollment, because the TLS session terminates at the registrar, while the enrollment is done via multiple consequtive hops
 <!-- stf: AS BRSKI states the Registrar = RA would there still be a problem?
 May be as alternative: " ... if the enrollment is done via multiple consequtive hops." -->
-Moreover, properly binding the proof of origin of a certification request to the proof of posession for the new private key via the so-called tls-unique is conceptually non-trivial and requires specific support by the TLS implementation. <!-- Bro: siehe Issue #16 -->
+Moreover, properly binding the proof-of-identity of a certification requester to<!-- Bro: proof-of-origin -> proof-of-identity --> the proof-of-posession for the new private key via the so-called tls-unique is conceptually non-trivial and requires specific support by the TLS implementation.
 For these and other reasons (such as, more freedom w.r.t. proof-of-possession methods), it may be preferable to use an alternative enrollment protocol, such as CMP or CMC, that is more flexible and independent of the transfer level